neuralvis/elpa-mirror/melpa/langtool-readme.txt

     (setq langtool-language-tool-jar "/path/to/languagetool-commandline.jar")
     (require 'langtool)

-Alternatively, you can set the classpath where LanguageTool's jars reside:
+Alternatively, you can set the classpath where LanguageTool's jars reside (e.g. ArchLinux):

     (setq langtool-java-classpath
           "/usr/share/languagetool:/usr/share/java/languagetool/*")
+    (require 'langtool)

+You can set a script that hold java setting (e.g. Gentoo):

+    (setq langtool-bin "/path/to/your/langtool")
     (require 'langtool)

 2. HTTP server & client